 What Bands?

 First, determine which bands you will be operating.
-If you plan on using the local repeaters, a dual-band radio (2M + 70CM) and dual-band omnidirectional antenna is an excellent choice for a first station.
+If you plan on using the local repeaters, a dual-band radio (2M + 70CM) and a dual-band omnidirectional antenna are an excellent choice for a first station.

 What about the 33CM and 23CM bands?